Implementing an equation of state in python

 -----

-i: component index according to order in parameters.
+- component index `i` matches to order of components in parameters.

 Type: builtin_function_or_method